lantunes/synaptic-matrix/README.md

 Synaptic Matrix
 ===============

 This project represents an ongoing exploration to find new neurobiologically inspired learning algorithms and computational techniques that are lighter weight and more computationally efficient.
-It represents a search for alternatives to the neural net/deep learning movement, which has a dependency on--and achieves practicality only through--state-of-the-art computational power and resources (such as GPUs).
+It represents a search for alternatives to the current neural net/deep learning/backprop paradigm, which has a dependency on--and achieves practicality only through--state-of-the-art computational power and resources (such as GPUs).

 This work is inspired by, and based on, Dr. Arnold Trehub's work.
 For more information, see his book, **The Cognitive Brain**, and visit his web page: http://people.umass.edu/trehub/